 One of the most embarrassing aspects of hyperhidrosis is sweating through clothing, leaving visible wet marks for the world to see.
 To help reduce or limit the occurrence of sweat marks and pit stains, consider adjusting your wardrobe.

-Ejis sweat proof boxer briefs and undershirts are designed specifically for people suffering from hyperhidrosis.
+Ejis sweat proof boxer briefs and undershirts (buy in our shop or on Amazon) are designed specifically for people suffering from hyperhidrosis.
 Our sweat proof undergarments feature a waterproof layer designed to protect clothing from wet marks.
-They are made from soft micro modal or cotton material fused with odor-fighting silver.
-Ejis undergarments make it possible for people with hyperhidrosis to wear clothes they usually avoid.

 Finding effective home remedies for hyperhidrosis and its symptoms takes time and patience.
 Using natural hyperhidrosis solutions may be an effective, affordable and safe way to treat and manage excessive sweating… and the first step to finding a sense of normalcy again.